 Goal: inject dental clinical vocabulary on top of Gemma 4 31B-IT.
 Text only; vision and the aligner are left untouched.

-The corpus for this stage is ~239,000 clean clinical text records, the same curated dataset that had already trained our previous production model (a LLaMA 3.1 8B with a dental LoRA).
-We deliberately discarded a larger corpus (~588,000 records) that included clinical histories: it introduced variability that degraded the downstream SFT.
+The corpus for this stage is a clean clinical text dataset, the same curated material that had already trained our previous production model.
+We deliberately discarded a substantially larger corpus that included raw clinical histories: it introduced variability that degraded the downstream SFT.
 More data isn’t better when noise dominates: the call on what goes into the corpus matters as much as the volume.

 Training converges cleanly in under six hours; the resulting adapter is merged to full weights to serve as the base for the next stage.